lenon23/SimpleLang/README.md

 set pi to 3.14
 set sum to a + b
 set product to 5 * 3
+set difference to 10 - 3
+set quotient to 20 / 4
 ```

 **Supported operations:** `+` `-` `*` `/`

+**Important:** Math expressions must follow the exact pattern: `set VAR to VALUE OPERATOR VALUE`

 ---